Link: Apply now for The Platinum Card® from American Express

 $200 Annual Hotel Credit

 The Amex Platinum offers up to $200 per year in hotel credits.
-This is actually a pretty easy perk to use — just book a preiad hotel through Amex Fine Hotels & Resorts or The Hotel Collection (two-night minimum stay required) through American Express Travel, and you’ll receive an annual credit of up to $200.
+This is actually a pretty easy perk to use — just book a prepaid hotel through Amex Fine Hotels & Resorts (no minimum stay) or The Hotel Collection (two night minimum stay) through American Express Travel, and you’ll receive an annual credit of up to $200.
 You can use this credit with a single stay if you’d like.

 $200 Annual Airline Fee Credit